-Egypt and the United States have agreed on wider cooperation following talks in Washington between United States Secretary of State, Dr. Henry Kissinger and Egyptian Foreign Minister, Mr. Ismail Fahmy.
+Background: Egypt and the United States have agreed on wider cooperation following talks in Washington between United States Secretary of State, Dr. Henry Kissinger and Egyptian Foreign Minister, Mr. Ismail Fahmy.

 In a communique issued on Monday (19 August) after the talks, Mr. Fahmy and Dr. Henry Kissinger agreed that a Middle East settlement should take into account the legitimate interests of Palestinians.
 Both sides expressed their satisfaction at the progress made towards closer cooperation between their two countries.